thatcherbailly/CISC101-Group--PaperSummarizer/modules02section_loop.md

    > **You must:**
    >
    > * Add a **variable** (e.g., `summary_level`) to the module’s logic.
+>    * keep the summary to 250 words max
    >
    > * Add **conditional behavior** in the section loop:
    >